Richie Bennett

-Richard Thomas Bennett (born 23 March 1991) is an English professional footballer who plays as a forward for club Scarborough Athletic.
+Richard Thomas Bennett (born 23 March 1991) is an English professional footballer who plays as a forward for club Spennymoor Town.

 Having left the youth team at Oldham Athletic at the age of 15, he began his career in non-League football with Springhead, Curzon Ashton, Mossley, Northwich Victoria and Barrow.
 His 22 goals in 53 appearances for Barrow during the 2016–17 season earned him a move to Carlisle United in July 2017, meaning he first entered the Football League at the age of 26.
 He was loaned out to Morecambe in January 2019 and left Carlisle for Port Vale in June 2019.
 He was sold to Stockport County in March 2020.
 He briefly joined Hartlepool United on loan in April 2021 and signed with Football League newcomers Sutton United three months later.
-He played for Sutton on the losing side in the 2022 EFL Trophy final and was sold on to Barrow in June 2022.
+He played for Sutton on the losing side in the 2022 EFL Trophy final and was sold to Barrow in June 2022.
 From Barrow, he was loaned out to Scunthorpe United in March 2023 before joining on a permanent deal six months later.
 From Scunthorpe, he was loaned out to Southport in November 2023.
-He signed with Scarborough Athletic in June 2024.
+He signed with Scarborough Athletic in June 2024 and moved on to Spennymoor Town after two years.